-Offered in partnership with the Department of Medical Sciences & Education at the Boston University School of Medicine and BU's Sargent College of Health and Rehabilitation Sciences, AIM's pre-medicine track provides a broad introduction to the field of medicine, combining coursework in related sciences with experiential learning activities and explorations of the various career possibilities that exist within the field.
+Offered in partnership with the Department of Medical Sciences & Education at the Boston University School of Medicine, AIM's pre-medicine track provides a broad introduction to the field of medicine, combining coursework in related sciences with project-based learning activities and explorations of the various career possibilities that exist within the field.

-In the mornings, you will attend seminars led by Boston University instructors that focus on three core topics: Anatomy and Physiology, Infectious Diseases, and Contemporary Issues in Medicine.
-In the afternoons, you will engage in hands-on learning activities that introduce you to what medical students experience in the early phase of their education.
-These activities include:
+In the mornings, you will attend seminars led by BU instructors that focus on three core topics: anatomy and physiology, infectious diseases, and contemporary issues in medicine.
+In the afternoons on week one, you will engage with material that will introduce you to what medical students experience in the early phase of their education, including:

-- Meetings with medical students and graduate students, from whom students learn about post-graduate experiences in the sciences
+- Meetings with medical students and graduate students who will share their postgraduate experiences in the sciences with you

-The educational goals of the program are for students to:
+The educational goals of the program are to:

-- Deepen their understanding of the academic science behind medicine
+1) Deepen your understanding of the academic science behind medicine

 Cost and Session Information

 (All tuition and fees for Summer 2021 are pending approval.)